DelfiniClick

 Health-Associated Press

-o “The study also found that daily aspirin use reduced by 32% the incidence of tumors fueled by estrogen, which accounted for 70% to 75% of all breast cancers…” [A correct statement would be that the study was associated with a reduced incidence.]
+• “The study also found that daily aspirin use reduced by 32 percent the incidence of tumors fueled by estrogen, which accounted for 70 percent to 75 percent of all breast cancers…” [A correct statement would be that the study was associated with a reduced incidence.]

 And the headlines themselves can be very misleading.
 While some articles responsibly include something in their headers that indicates this is still a question, others blatantly indicate a cause/effect relationship.